feargalr/TaxSEA/README.md

 ```

 #### Input
 All that is required for TaxSEA is a named vector of log2 fold changes between groups.
-See example below.
+This should be for all taxa tested, and not limited to only a pre-defined set (e.g. do not use a threshold for significance or remove any taxa).
+See example below for format.
 TaxSEA will lookup and convert taxon names to NCBI taxonomic identifiers.
 TaxSEA stores a commonly used identifiers internally and so will only look up whatever is not covered to save time.
 ```{r output}
 > head(sample(TaxSEA_test_data),4)
 Bacteroides_thetaiotaomicron           Blautia_sp_CAG_257          Ruminococcus bromii       Clostridium_disporicum